Fairfax Harrison: Family, death, and legacy

 Harrison married Hetty Cary in 1894.
 They had four children: three daughters, Ursula, Constance, and Sally, and a son, Richard.
 He was a member of the Episcopal Church.
-Harrison was described as "physically imposing", and gray-haired in his middle age.
+Harrison was described as "physically imposing" and gray-haired in his middle age.
 Harry DeButts, an employee and protégé, described him as "a little cold when you first met him, but underneath he was a very warm, admirable, capable and wise man".
 He died on February 2, 1938, of heart disease, and was buried in Ivy Hill Cemetery in Alexandria, Virginia.
-On the day after Harrison's death, The New York Times carried his obituary, but instead of a photograph of Harrison, the picture that ran with the obituary was of John Jeremiah Pelley, the president of the Association of American Railroads, who was still alive.
+On the day after Harrison's death, The New York Times carried his obituary, but instead of a photograph of Harrison, the picture that ran with the obituary was of John J. Pelley, the president of the Association of American Railroads, who was still alive.

 The College of William and Mary in Virginia holds some of his papers.
 A selection of his letters was published in 1944 under the title A Selection of the Letters of Fairfax Harrison.
 The University of Virginia library has on loan another collection of Harrison's papers.
-Correspondence and business files from his time as president of the Southern Railway are held by the Southern Railway Historical Society in their collection of president's files.
+Correspondence and business files from his time as president of the Southern Railway are held by the Southern Railway Historical Society in their collection of presidents' files.
 They were loaned to the Southern Museum of Civil War and Locomotive History in 2003 and were still there in 2008.